quadpay/sha-hash-generator/README.md

 tr4Ki42bm1Hc8JWtqQ1ZNsVvBR5AJY704cBbr0oFiuE=
 ```

-Which can then be used in ...
+Which can then be used in the custom gateway API.